inovex/ai-lab/cv/README.md

 This folder contains the exercisec of the Coputer Vision module.
 The exercises are structured as follows.

-## Exercise 1: Fashion-MNIST and CIFAR10
+## Exercise 1: MNIST with MLP

+This exercise is meant to provide you an introduction to using tensorflow.
+Please follow the instructions in the notebook `cv_1_mnist_mlp.ipynb`.

+## Exercise 2: MNIST with CNN

-This exercise is meant to provide you an introduction to Computer Vision using deep learning techniques.
-Please follow the instructions in the two notebooks starting with `01_*` prefix.
+This exercise is meant to provide you an introduction to using convolutional layers tensorflow.
+Please follow the instructions in the notebook `cv_2_mnist_cnn.ipynb`.

-## Exercise 2: Transfer Learning and PointNet
+## Exercise 3: CIFAR10 and overfitting

-This Exercise gives you insight into the concrete application scenario of deep learning for 3D point cloud classification.
-It will teach you how to use transfer learning with PointNet.
-Please follow the instructions in the notebook `02_1_ModelNet10_PointNet_Classifier.ipynb`.
+This exercise gives you insight into the concrete methods for preventing overfitting in deep learning for image classification.
+It will teach you how to use early stopping, dropout, batch normalization and data augmentation with CIFAR10.
+Please follow the instructions in the notebook `cv_3_cifar10.ipynb`.